-Someone needs to tell these 5% of people that they could be doing much better financially if they simply invested the money they used to buy lottery tickets.
+Someone needs to tell this 5% of people that they could be doing much better financially if they simply invested the cash they used to buy lottery tickets.

 #36.
 Women who wait to marry earn more.

-A study discovered that women who wait until age 30 or older to marry earn more money than those who marry young.
+A study discovered that college educated women who wait until age 30 or older to marry earn more money than those who marry young.

 #37.
 The lottery kills you.

-Sticking with the lottery, a person who drives 10 miles to buy a lottery ticket is 3 times more likely to die in a car accident while driving to buy the ticket than they are in winning the lottery.
+Sticking with the lottery, a person who drives 10 miles to buy a lottery ticket is three times more likely to die in a car accident while driving to buy the ticket than in winning the lottery.

-Just another reason why you are better off saving and investing your money instead.
+Just another reason why you are better off saving and investing instead.

 How about that money fact?

-When his drug cartel was booming, they spent $2,500 a month to hold all of the bricks of money together.
+When his drug cartel was booming, they spent $2,500 a month to hold all the bricks of cash together.

 #39.
 Rats like to eat money.

-Pablo Escobar had so much money in his warehouse that rats ate roughly $1 billion and it didn’t matter.
+Pablo Escobar had so much money in his warehouse that rats ate roughly $1 billion, which didn’t matter.